 3. Take supplements.
 Consider supplementing your diet to avoid any vital nutrition deficiencies.

-Don’t let the keto rash scare you away from a diet that can yield so many wonderful health benefits!
+As such, don’t let the keto rash scare you away from a diet that can yield so many wonderful health benefits!

 Oh YJ, Lee MH.
 Prurigo pigmentosa: a clinicopathologic study of 16 cases.
 J Eur Acad Dermatol Venereol.
 2012 Sep;26(9):1149-53. doi: 10.1111/j.1468-3083.2011.04263.x.
 Epub 2011 Sep 20.